US foreign aid freeze sends shock waves around the world – DW – 01/31/2025

 US foreign aid freeze sends shock waves around the worldJanuary 31, 2025

-"It was a surprise to us," said Nepal's Secretary of the Ministry of Health and Population Roshan Pokhrel.
+"It was a surprise to us," said Roshan Pokhrel, Nepal's secretary of the Ministry of Health and Population.
 "We really did not expect all the programs to stop."

 He told DW that the phone call had come early this week, announcing an end to all US-funded programs in Nepal.